Internal Auditing: Basics

 David McNamee holds a Master of Science in Telecommunications

-Management, a Master of Business Administration, and a Certificate in
+Management, a Master of Business Administration, and a

 Purchasing Management.
-He has taught Financial Accounting at the
+He has taught Financial Accounting

-Santa Clara University Graduate School of Business and is an invited
+Santa Clara University Graduate School of Business and is an

 lecturer in Auditing at San Francisco State University and at

 universities in New Zealand and Australia.
-For seven years he was
+For seven years

-an instructor in the CIA Review Course sponsored by the San Francisco
+an instructor in the CIA Review Course sponsored by the San

 Chapter of the IIA.

-In this electronic publication he shares with us the vast amount of
+In this electronic publication he shares with us the vast

-knowledge he has gained in his 30 years experience about “Internal
+knowledge he has gained in his 30 years experience about

 Auditing: Basics and Best Practices”.

-His other publications include “Auditing Fraud”, “Auditing Purchasing
+His publications include

-and Contracts”, “Control Self Assessment” and “Risk Management and Risk
+Purchasing and Contracts", “Control Self Assessment”,

 Internal